Temple Harakhte

 Maintaining the interface between the three worlds – the divine, the human, and nature;

 The Egyptians practiced a sacred astronomy – that is, they observed celestial events in context with their connection to terrestrial life.
 This stems from their belief that divine forces reside in all natural phenomena – the Sun, Moon, planets, stars – and that their appearances marked significant events for other living beings.
-From this body of knowledge most of our contemporary systems of prophecy, prediction, astrology, and geomancy arose.
+From this body of knowledge many of the skywatching traditions of prophecy, prediction, astrology, and geomancy arose.

 Esoteric Architecture